pgEdge/cli/cli/doc/secure.md

-     import-cluster-def  # Enable nodeCtl cluster commands on a pgEdge Cloud Cluster get-cluster-id      # Return the cluster id based on a cluster display name get-node-id         # Return the node id based on cluster and node display name push-metrics        # Coming Soon: push pgEdge Metrics to a specified target create-cluster      # Create a new Cloud Cluster based on json file destroy-cluster     # Delete a pgEdge Cloud Cluster
+     import-cluster-def  # Enable nodeCtl cluster commands on a pgEdge Cloud Cluster get-cluster-id      # Return the cluster id based on a cluster display name get-node-id         # Return the node id based on cluster and node display name create-cluster      # Create a new Cloud Cluster based on json file destroy-cluster     # Delete a pgEdge Cloud Cluster